nicole-dwenger/cdsvisual-imagesearch/README.md

 ### 2. Data

-Both image search scripts were run on the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
-A zip file of this dataset callsed `flowers.zip` is in the `data` directory, and should be unzipped to run the script.
+A zip file of the [Oxford-17 flowers image dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/) called `flowers.zip` is in the `data` directory, and should be unzipped to run the script.
 If you wish to run the script on your own image files, they should have one of the following extensions (.jpg, .JPG, .jpeg, .JPEG, .png, .PNG), and the `--path` argument needs to be specified when running the script (see below).

 ```bash
 # unzip files